bioperl/bioperl.github.io/howtos/Beginners.md

 There's only one requirement here, the term or id that you use to retrieve the sequence object must be unique in the index, these indices are not built to retrieve multiple sequence objects from one query.

-There are a few different modules in Bioperl that can index sequence files, the Bio::Index::\* modules and .
+There are a few different modules in Bioperl that can index sequence files, the `Bio::Index::*` modules and [Bio::DB::Fasta](http://search.cpan.org/search?query= Bio::DB::Fasta).
 All these modules are scripted in a similar way: you first index one or more files, then retrieve sequences from the indices.
-Let's begin our script with the use statement and also set up our environment with some variables (the sequence file, [FASTA sequence format], will be called "sequence.fa"):
+Let's begin our script with the use statement and also set up our environment with some variables (the sequence file will be called *sequence.fa*):

 ```perl
 use Bio::Index::Fasta;